 Uber: Solution-focused simplicity

-Uber’s web app is a great example of a clear design that laser-focuses on the solution: finding a ride from Point A to Point B.
+Uber’s web app laser-focuses on the solution: finding a ride from Point A to Point B. From the homepage, there's no way a user could get lost.

 From the web app’s homepage, there’s no way a user could get lost.
 All you have is a map, a menu to fill in your pickup and dropoff location, and the pickup time.